About Masa Rasa

 About the name . . .

-Rasa is the Sanskrit word for 'nectar,' the ambrosial essence of life, art, and aesthetic experience.
-Rasa is Divine in nature . . . it's the sweetness in the corn.
+Rasa is the Sanskrit word for 'nectar,' the ambrosial essence of art and aesthetic experience.
+The Upanishads state that "aesthetic experience is the twin of God."
+In that light, Rasa is Divine in nature . . . it's the sweetness in the corn.

 Masa Rasa is both the food and nectar of Spirit . . . a harmonious blend of effort and grace, spiced with uncertainty and sweetened with love.